Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class6/README.md

 cd class6
 ```

-Now add these line at the end of the slurm script - .
+Now add these line at the end of the slurm script - annotate.sbat.

 ```
 echo "Prokka results will be saved in $SLURM_WORKING_DIR/SRR5244781_prokka"